baronefr/baronefr.github.io/_pages/about.md

 ---
 permalink: /
-title: "my personal website"
+title: "hello there"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-Random walking between mountain biking, piano playing, and quantum physics.
+I am a PhD student at University of Padua.
+I work in the Quantum Information and Matter group of the Physics department.

 🔍 **my interest area**:
 <button class='btn areabtn'>quantum algorithms</button>,
 <button class='btn areabtn'>quantum error correction</button>,
 <button class='btn areabtn'>tensor networks</button>